Light rail transit system

 Danhai LRT project purpose

-The project is planned to establish a robust public transport system to deal with the growing population of Danhai, a popular township that has been created recently.
-Danhai's population is expected to grow to 340,000 by 2041.
+The Danhai light rail transit project establishes a robust public transport system to deal with the growing population of Danhai, a popular township that has been created recently.
+Danhai’s population is expected to grow to 340,000 by 2041.

-The phase one line is expected to handle 80,000 passenger rides a day upon completion, while an additional 50,000 new residents are expected to move to Danhai New Township.
+The phase one line handles 80,000 passenger rides a day, while an additional 50,000 new residents are expected to move to Danhai New Township.

 Danhai LRT details

-The light rail will encompass two transit lines, namely the Green Mountain line and the Blue Seaside line, along with one depot.
-It will comprise both elevated and surface tracks.
+The light rail encompasses two transit lines, namely the Green Mountain line and the Blue Seaside line, along with one depot.
+It comprises both elevated and surface tracks.

-A total of 13.99km of tracks will be laid as part of the project, and 20 stations will be constructed along the two transit lines.
-The project will also include the construction of rails, bridges, depot facilities, media and energy provisions.
+A total of 13.99km of tracks have been laid as part of the project, and 20 stations were constructed along the two transit lines.
+The project also includes the construction of rails, bridges, depot facilities, media and energy provisions.

-The first phase of the LRT will cover a distance of 9.7km, including a 5.2km at-grade section and a 4.5km elevated section.
-The initial phase will include the construction of 11 stations along the Green Mountain route and three stations on the Blue Sea route as well as the depot.
+The first phase of the LRT covers a distance of 9.7km, including a 5.2km at-grade section and a 4.5km elevated section.
+The initial phase included the construction of 11 stations along the Green Mountain route and three stations on the Blue Sea route, as well as the depot.

-The second phase of the project will cover the construction of the remaining stations of the Blue Seaside line and will be completed in 2024.
+The second phase of the Danhai light rail transit project will cover the construction of the remaining stations of the Blue Seaside line and will be completed in 2025.

 Planned route and stations

 The Green Mountain line has a total of 11 stations, while the Blue Seaside route includes nine stations.
-The Green Mountain line will stretch for approximately 8km and link the centre of the New Taipei City with Danhai, while the Blue Seaside will connect the coast to the city centre.
+The Green Mountain line stretches for approximately 8km and links the centre of the New Taipei City with Danhai, while the Blue Seaside will connect the coast to the city centre.

-The Green Mountain Line will start from the Hongshulin MRT station and run along Shuiyuan Street, Beixin Road, Binhai Road and Shalun Road before ending near the Danhai New Town project.
+The Green Mountain Line starts from the Hongshulin MRT station and runs along Shuiyuan Street, Beixin Road, Binhai Road and Shalun Road before ending near the Danhai New Town project.